 Instructions

-• Add the pasta to the pan of spinach and toss everything to combine.
-Add the remaining za’atar, cheese, lemon zest, and parsley.
+• Combine the pasta and sauce.
+Add the pasta to the pan of spinach and toss everything to combine.
+Add the remaining za’atar, parmesan, lemon zest, and parsley.
 Toss until everything is well-combined.
-And if you need to, add a little more olive oil or a bit of the pasta cooking water.
-Serve with more cheese and za’atar on the side (I know I always add more of both to my bowl).
+If the pasta looks a bit dry, add a little more olive oil or a splash more of the pasta cooking water and stir until it’s glossy.

 Video